2023 Best Allied Health Services Undergraduate Certificate Schools in Kansas

 Full Allied Health & Medical Assisting Services at Rasmussen University - Kansas Report

 Out of the 7 schools in Kansas that were part of this year’s ranking, Kansas City Kansas Community College landed the # 3 spot on the list.
-Located in the city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.
+Located in the city of Kansas City, Kansas City Kansas Community College is a public college with a small student population.

 On average, medical assisting graduates from Kansas City Kansas Community College take out $11,117 in student loans while working on their Undergraduate Certificate.